 - Filing a personal injury lawsuit against the at-fault driver if their insurance coverage is insufficient to cover the damages.

 Missouri law requires drivers to carry a minimum level of liability insurance to ensure they can cover the costs of an accident they cause.
-The state mandates at least $25,000 per person for bodily injury, $50,000 per accident for bodily injury, and $25,000 for property damage.
-However, these limits are often insufficient for severe accidents, so additional coverage or pursuing legal action may be necessary.
+But not all drivers are insured, and when they are, their insurance limits are often insufficient for severe accidents.

-To establish fault, you must demonstrate that the at-fault driver acted negligently or recklessly.
+To prove liability and establish fault after a car accident, you must demonstrate that the at-fault driver acted negligently or recklessly.
 This process typically involves gathering evidence and applying the four elements of negligence.

 The Four Elements of Negligence